2026 Alabama state legislative special elections

-Three special elections to the Alabama Legislature are scheduled to take place in 2026.
+Three special elections to the Alabama Legislature were held in 2026.

 House District 13

 The 2026 Alabama House of Representatives District 13 special election will be held on January 13, 2026, to elect the representative for Alabama's 13th House of Representatives district following the resignation of incumbent representative Matt Woods after he was elected to the Alabama Senate.
 The primary election will be held on September 30, 2025.

 Background

 Incumbent representative Matt Woods was elected to the state senate in a special election on June 24, 2025.

 Kay Ivey officially called the election on July 8, 2025.
 Major party candidates have until July 15 to qualify, while third-party and independent candidates have until September 30.